 - 8. Channel: Turning this control moves a white selection box from channel to channel on the metering screens.
 Press the control to solo the highlighted channel.
 The box will turn blue and any other boxes will disappear.
-To remove the solo and return to the previous monitoring configuration, press the Channel control once again. - USB: This USB 2.0 Type A connector allows you to use a flash drive (not supplied) to perform software updates and copy system configurations to another iVAM1-12G or to a PC.
-Refer to Appendix A of this manual to learn about performing a software update.
+To remove the solo and return to the previous monitoring configuration, press the Channel control once again. - 9.
+USB: This USB 2.0 Type A connector allows you to use a flash drive (not supplied) to perform software updates.
+Refer to Appendix A of this manual to learn about performing a software update. - 10.
+Status: This indicator lights green when the system is powered and ready for use.

-10. Status: This indicator lights green when the system is powered and ready for use.
 A solid or blinking yellow color indicates that the product is starting up.
 A red color indicates that a system update is taking place.
 Refer to Appendix A for procedures to update software.